Chart Configuration¶

 -

-After Configuring Units: The custom configured units will be prioritized for display.
+After Configuring a Unit: The custom-configured unit takes priority for scaling display.
 Metric data supports two options for numerical values:

 Alias¶

 The system automatically lists all metrics and groups under the current chart query.
 After adding an alias, the group part of the chart will be dynamically updated based on the alias value.
-Aliases support the use of template variables for one-click replacement.
+Aliases support using template variables for one-click replacement.
 For example:

 Note